Strongpreneur#Business Growth Strategies

 The form of the Cash Budget will be the same as for the Cash Forecast.
 Any difference between the two is not in the layout and preparation, but in what the figures represent.
 The Cash Budget figures then become part of the Budgetary Control System after any necessary adjustments to the cash forecast have been made, but not before.

-Estimating start-up cost accurately is the first step in calculating how much money you will need to capitalize your venture.
+Estimating start-up costs accurately is the first step in calculating how much money you will need to capitalize on your venture.
 Start-up costs are those expenses you must incur before you open your doors.
 These costs include decorating and remodeling, equipment, professional fees, deposits, and salaries.
 You cannot project your break-even point (e.g., the point where expenses equal revenues) without figuring in these costs.
-Estimate the amounts as best you can now and re-estimate when you have collected more accurate date.
+Estimate the amounts as best you can now and re-estimate when you have collected a more accurate date.

 Instruction: The following exercises will help you estimate the start-up costs for your business.
 In the first Business Planning Exercise below, list all capital equipment you need to start your business (note the difference between major and minor equipment).
 In this exercise, list all the start-up expenses you are aware of at this time.

 The reading of financial statements involves the analysis and interpretation of accounts.
 The accounts to be analyzed are the trading and profit and loss accounts and the balance sheet.

 The primary object of analysis of accounts is the provision of information.
 Analysis, which does not serve this purpose, is useless.
 The type of information provided depends on the nature and circumstances of the business and the terms of reference.